Shopping For Different Types of Sunscreen in Malaysia? This Is The Ultimate Guide You Need!

 Credit: Anna Nekrashevich and Eka Sutrisno via Pexels, Onela Ymeri and BATCH by Wisconsin Hemp Scientific via Unsplash

 Everybody knows that your skin and sun aren’t best friends.
-For starters, there are a few non-negotiable checklists you need to take note of regardless of which type of sunscreen you’re getting your hand on.
-Here are some things to look for on the label when you’re confronting rows of sunscreen screaming out “doesn’t sting”, “sweatproof”, “nontoxic”, and “high SPF”.
+For starters, there are a few non-negotiables you need to take note of regardless of which type of sunscreen you’re getting your hands on.
+Here are some things to look for on the label when you’re confronted with rows of sunscreen that say “doesn’t sting”, “sweatproof”, “non-toxic”, and “high SPF”.

 Check Your Skin Condition